Extending your residence permit to live with someone in Sweden

 If you are unable to make an online application

-If you are unable to apply online, you should complete the form Application for residence permit to settle in Sweden, number 161011.
-You and your partner should also complete the form Assurance of cohabitation – Appendix to application for extended residence permit, number 243011B.
+If you are unable to apply online, you should complete the form Application for residence permit to settle in Sweden, 161011.
+You and your partner should also complete the form Assurance of cohabitation – Appendix to application for extended residence permit, 243011B.

-In the case of applications for children under 18, you fill in the form Application for residence permit to settle in Sweden – for a child under the age of 18, number 163011.
+In the case of applications for children under 18, you fill in the form Application for residence permit to settle in Sweden – for a child under the age of 18, 163011.

 The application form specifies the documents you must enclose.